Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     -  Display name: **Contoso-DP-subscription1**

-    -  User: UPN of the **Contoso AzSDP1** user you created earlier in this exercise.
+    -  User: The username of the **Contoso AzSDP1** user you created earlier in this exercise.

     -  Offer: **Subscription-for-dp-offer1**